aleung241/aws-training-2018/README.md

 #### Unmanaged

 a.k.a.
 Self-managed
-- Scaling, fault tolderance, and availability are managed by YOU.
-AWS does not do this for you
+- Scaling, fault tolerance, and availability are managed by YOU.
+AWS does not do this for you.
+Go replace your own unhealthy instances
+- More fine tuned control

 *e.g. EC2*

 #### Managed
-Typically built into the service.
+- Typically built into the service.
 These are fully managed by AWS

-e.g. RDS
+e.g. RDS, S3

 ---

 #### Security Responsibilities
--	Physical security, control, need-based access
+##### AWS will do:
--	Data centre locations are usually hidden
+-	Physical security - Controlled need-based access.
+Data centre locations are usually hidden.
+24/7 guards, 2FA, disk degaussing/destruction
--	Infrastructure, knowing when it will fail
+-	Infrastructure, knowing when it will fail, storage decommissioning, host OS patching (AMIs)
--	Network infrastructure, intrusion detection.
-Can’t test own security or will be deemed as an attack.
+-	Network infrastructure, intrusion detection, routers, switches, cabling, etc

--	Virtualisation infrastructure, hardware is dedicated to your instance
+##### Do this yourself:
--	Patch and maintain your OWN operating systems, AWS does not provide the service
+-	Patch and maintain your OWN instance operating systems, AWS does not provide the service
 -	Think about user positions and role base access
 -	Security groups
--	Intrusion protection
+-	OS firewalls, intrusion protection
 -	Separation of access